NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/websocket.md

 this isn't a *lot* of code, but it does require scrolling

 !! scroll to the bottom
+!!
+SCROLLING DOESN"T TRANSFER TO THE PRESENTER SCREEN, move the mouse

 What we are calling a value is "the most recent person to have seen Across the SpiderVerse"